A Year in the Wilds of North Devon: January to June

 English Bluebells form carpets of blue in the woods

 Wildflowers abound, especially in the woodlands, before the trees become leaves.
-Our native bluebells spread out across the ‘ghost’ ancient woodland, sanicle lines the pathways of the Woodpecker wood, marsh marigold and wild garlic fill up unlikely spaces, and the air fills with some powerful perfumes.
+Our native bluebells spread out across the ‘ghost’ ancient woodland, sanicle lines the pathways of the Woodpecker wood, marsh marigolds and wild garlic fill up unlikely spaces, and the air fills with some powerful perfumes.

 With longer daylight hours and the sun’s warmth, invertebrates are breeding, providing food for the birds and mammals further up the food chain.
 Herbivores are fattening on the new green growth of grasses and shoots, and babies are everywhere while hunters, both large and small, are out and about, needing to feed their families.